 Fall Wheat Sheave Wreath

 Looking for a last-minute way to add personality to your front door before those first holiday guests arrive?
 This quick trick will impress them at first knock.
 Gather a bunch of dried wheat and secure together in the center using a rubber band.
 Use scissors to trim ends to the same length, and finish with a thick silk or velvet ribbon.

 If you're looking for a neighborhood conversation starter (as in, "Why, yes, I did create this myself!"), you've found the fall wreath DIY for the job.
 Salvaged driftwood pieces create incredible texture, and variegated wood colors give this wreath can't-look-away appeal.
 A wreath form and hot glue are the only additional supplies.
 We also love this wreath for its versatility: Place it on your door, your mantel, or wherever you'd like an edgy, outdoorsy touch.

 18 of 42

 Vivid Moss Wreath

 Simple, striking autumn wreaths pop against dark-color doors, and this lime green stunner surely fits that description.
 But don't hold your breath for complicated instructions—crafting this wreath takes just two steps.
 To make your own, hot-glue tufts of spongy reindeer moss generously to a grapevine wreath form.
 Hang with a strip of burlap, then stand back to admire the lovely shade variations.

 Romantic Rake Wreath

 Who knew garden rakes could look so dreamy?
-This fuss-free wreath is a breath of fresh country air.
+This fuss-free fall wreath is a breath of fresh country air and a break from traditional round natural wreaths.
 To re-create this charming door decoration, wind strands of autumn berries (like these scene-stealing beautyberries and ivory snowberries) through rake tines.
 Finish the look with a wispy bow of dried garlic tops and twine.

 Natural Hydrangea Wreath